 The benefit cap may reduce your entitlement to benefits, especially if you are not working.

 |Working||Not working/working part-time|

-*If make a new claim for one of these benefits or your circumstances change you will be told to claim Universal Credit instead.
+*If you make a new claim for one of these benefits you will usually be told to claim Universal Credit instead.

 If you claim Universal Credit any tax credits, Income Support, income-related Employment and Support Allowance or income-based Jobseeker’s Allowance will stop.
 Housing Benefit usually stops after 2 weeks (unless you are in temporary or certain types of supported accommodation).
 You cannot return to these benefits once you are on Universal Credit, and you may lose out depending on your circumstances.

 This advice applies in England, Wales, Scotland and Northern Ireland.
 If you live in another part of the UK, the law may differ.
 Please call our helpline for more details.